FINDING YOUR LIFE PURPOSE

 Desolation

-The following discussion is limited in its exploration of these ideas, but I believe it offers a beginning. ~ Gloria
+The following discussion is limited in its exploration of these ideas, but it provides a starting point.

 **~**~**~**

-If I do what I agreed to do (follow my soul intentions), will my life unfold smoothly?
+If I do what I agreed to do (follow my soul’s intentions), will my life unfold smoothly?

 Your soul intentions will cause discomfort.

-What if my world explodes even though I’m doing what I agreed to do by following my soul intentions?
+What if my world explodes even though I’m doing what I agreed to do by following my soul’s intentions?

 A hypothetical exploration of Chuck’s soul choices.

-Holding up a lens which looks at the events in a life as the direct result of soul choice, some questions (far from exhaustive) come to mind about Chuck’s life-transforming event:
+Holding up a lens that looks at the events in a life as the direct result of soul choice, some questions (far from exhaustive) come to mind about Chuck’s life-transforming event:

-• 3.
-Or, was the life-changing event of living on the island simply the next phase in the story of his unfolding life plan?
+3. Or, was his ordeal on the island always meant to be the next phase in his unfolding life plan?

 **~**~**~**